 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Unfortunately there is no information about Albania available.

 Description to Albania

-The area is considered in some sources as one of the cradles of European viticulture.
-The viticulture goes on the Phoenicians, Greeks and Romans back.
-Already in the 8th century BC there was cultivated viticulture in Illyria.
-Early Roman authors mention the introduction of a productive, Illyrian grape variety to Italy.
+The area is considered to be one of the cradles of European viticulture in some sources.
+Viticulture goes on the Phoenicians, Greeks and Romans back.
+Already in the 8th century BC, viticulture was cultivated in Illyria.
+Early Roman authors mentioned the introduction of a productive Illyrian grape variety to Italy.
 Greek colonies were founded in the 7th century BC.
-Around 350 BC, an independent kingdom of Illyria emerged.
-In the middle of the second century BC, the empire was conquered by the Romans and around 30 BC.
-To the province of Illyricum.
-From the end of the 4th century AD, it then belonged to the Byzantine Empire for many centuries.
-From the beginning of the 16th century to the 1912 achieved independence, it was under Turkish rule.
-In this time, the viticulture was due to the alcohol ban insignificant.
+An independent kingdom of Illyria was founded around 350 BC.
+In the middle of the 2nd century BC the empire was conquered by the Romans and around 30 BC.
+BC to the province of Illyricum.
+From the end of the 4th century AD it belonged to the Byzantine Empire for many centuries.
+From the beginning of the 16th century until independence in 1912 it was under Turkish rule.
+At that time, viticulture was due to alcohol ban insignificant.

-After the Second World War was a Neuuanfang, it was first planted Pfropfreben.
+After the Second World War, a new beginning took place, grafting plants were planted for the first time.
 In 2012, the vineyards covered 10,000 hectares, which was a double of 2000.
-Of this, 190,000 hectoliters of wine were produced (see below Wine production volumes ).
-Only about 20% is used for wine production.
-Around 30% go into production raisins and table grapes, The main share with 50% is for the distillation from Raki (Liquor) used, particularly popular is the traditional, high-percentage Tresterbrand "Raki Rrushi".
+Of these, 190,000 hectoliters of wine were produced (see under Wine production volumes ).
+Only around 20% is used for wine production.
+Around 30% go into the production of raisins and table grapes, The main part with 50% is for the distillation of Raki (Schnapps) used, the traditional, high-proof is particularly popular Tresterbrand "Raki Rrushi".